Optical conductivity of bilayer dice lattices: Optical conductivity

-Before finalizing this Section, we present the optical conductivity in the tight-binding model for a wider range of chemical potentials in Fig.~\ref{fig:Conductivity-hub-TB-full}(a).
-The nontrivial band structure for the hub-aligned $AB-BA-CC$ stacking contains a few interesting features.
-In particular, there are noticeable peaks at, e.g., $\hbar\Omega/t \approx1.5$ for $\mu/t=0$ and $\hbar\Omega/t \approx0.7$ for $\mu/t=1$.
-As one can see from Figs.~\ref{fig:Conductivity-hub-TB-full}(a) and \ref{fig:Conductivity-hub-TB-full}(b), the peaks appear due to the local extrema of the dispersion relation near the $M$ point in the Brillouin zone.
+For Fermi energies away from the crossing points or at small coupling constants $g/t\lesssim 1$, the effective model is not applicable and we resort to the tight-binding one.
+We present the optical conductivity in the tight-binding model for a wider range of chemical potentials and coupling strengths in Figs.~\ref{fig:Conductivity-hub-TB-full} and \ref{fig:Conductivity-hub-TB-mu-g}.
+The nontrivial band structure for the hub-aligned $AB-BA-CC$ stacking leads to a few interesting features.
+There are noticeable peaks at $\hbar\Omega/t \approx1.5$ for $\mu=0$ which are determined by the transitions between the dispersive $\epsilon_{-1}$ ($\epsilon_{+2}$) bands and intermediate $\epsilon_{+0}$ ($\epsilon_{-0}$); see Fig.~\ref{fig:Conductivity-hub-TB-full}(a).
+As one can see from Fig.~\ref{fig:Conductivity-hub-TB-full}(b), the peak appears due to the local extrema of the dispersion relation near the $M$ point in the Brillouin zone; the onset of the optical conductivity is determined by the transitions between the flatlike and dispersive bands, e.g., $\epsilon_{-0}$ and $\epsilon_{+2}$.
+Transitions between other bands, e.g., $\epsilon_{-2}\to \epsilon_{+2}$ and $\epsilon_{-1}\to \epsilon_{+1}$, are non-negligible only for high frequencies $\hbar \Omega \lesssim g$ and lead to a much smaller peak.

+As follows from Fig.~\ref{fig:Conductivity-hub-TB-mu-g}(a), the peak at $\hbar\Omega/t \approx 1.5$ is split and shifts to smaller frequencies with the rise of $\mu$.
+The peak at a smaller frequency $\hbar\Omega/t \lesssim 1$ corresponds to the transitions between $\epsilon_{+2}$ and $\epsilon_{+0}$.
+Its counterpart for $\epsilon_{-1} \to \epsilon_{+0}$ remains approximately at the same frequency.
+The peak at $\hbar\Omega/t \approx 1.5$ is split into three peaks and becomes more pronounced for smaller coupling constants $g$; see Fig.~\ref{fig:Conductivity-hub-TB-mu-g}(b).
+In agreement with our previous discussion and the results for the effective models, the onset frequency decreases since the bands shift to smaller frequencies at smaller $g$.